 In 2002 the school expanded in both program and space to include a middle school program for grades seven and eight.
-Since then the school has evolved as traditions that worked well for a school that ended in grade six have had to adjust for a school with grades seven and eight.
-New spaces like the gymnasium, media lab, and the Palandjian Arts Center have enhanced our program, while old spaces like Coolidge Hall have evolved from their original purposes.
+Since then the school has evolved as traditions that worked well for a school that ended in grade six adjusted for a school with grades seven and eight.
+Spaces like the gymnasium, science and ID8 labs, and the Palandjian Arts Center have enhanced our program, while old spaces like Coolidge Hall have evolved from their original purposes.
 In 2011 the board developed a thoughtful master plan for the short- and long-term future of the school that resulted in the decision in 2016 to add a new academic, arts, innovation, and athletics building to campus.
 This new building—the Barn—is expected to be completed in fall 2018.
 The Barn will allow Belmont Day to modestly increase enrollment in the middle school over 5 years.

 What has not changed is the way the school continues to look for ways to serve its students in the best way possible.
 The school’s Statement of Purpose still guides considered changes.
 The same six values—honesty, caring, joy, responsibility, respect, and excellence—that have guided the school community for years continue to play a prominent role.

-The school is governed by a 26-member Board of Trustees consisting of elected parents, alumni, faculty, community members, and the head of school.
+The school is governed by a 27-member Board of Trustees consisting of elected parents, alumni, faculty, community members, and the head of school.
 It is entrusted with maintaining the long-term health and welfare of the school.